-A tumor that exhibits structure, with a discernable shape and boundaries is, in fact, usually surrounded by tissue that appears normal to visual inspection.
-This diseased tissue is sometimes judged pre-cancerous or questionable on biopsy and sometimes this diseased tissue escapes notice.
-It frequently is diseased but not so far advanced as to be readily recognized.
-Further multiple classifications of diseased tissue are simultaneously present.
-Therefore since the conclusions based on tissue analysis of a lesion are troublesome and there is little connection between the cell type of a particular lesion and the cell type of other present neoplasm, lesion or not, the value of biopsy is diminished.
-Biopsy may be destined to become but an academic curiosity and a vestigial remain of the ongoing research into the character of cancer.
+Therefore, a tumor that exhibits structure, with a discernable shape and boundaries is, by observation, in fact, usually surrounded by tissue that appears normal to inspection.
+This diseased tissue is sometimes judged pre-cancerous or questionable on histopathology and sometimes this diseased tissue escapes notice.
+The tissue frequently is diseased in that the apoptotic function is compromised to some degree, but not so far debilitated as to be readily recognized.
+Further multiple classifications of diseased tissue type are observed to be simultaneously present in patients with debilitated apoptosis.
+Therefore since the conclusions based on tissue analysis of a lesion are troublesome and there is little connection between the cell type of any particular lesion and the cell type of other present neoplasm, lesion or not, and the medical course of action is to eliminate the tumor, not study it, the value of biopsy is diminished.
+Biopsy, it is predicted, will ultimately become but an academic curiosity and a vestigial remain of the ongoing research into the character of cancer on the cellular level.

-If multiple lesions present, it is generally assumed that the disease has metastasized when they more likely developed independently due to degeneration of the apoptotic process.
-Further, the reappearance of a tumor after resection is frequently thought of as regrowth when more likely a new tumor has simply developed in the neighborhood of the resection from the diseased tissue that escaped detection.
+If multiple lesions present, it is generally assumed by client and practitioner that the disease has metastasized when the many lesions more likely developed independently due to degeneration of the apoptotic process.
+Further, the reappearance of a tumor after resection is frequently misthought of as regrowth when probably a new tumor has simply developed in proximity to the resection from diseased tissue left behind that at the time of surgery escaped detection.
 The practice of removing a margin around an excised tumor blindly removes a portion of this field of diseased tissue.
 The closer to the structured tumor the more actively diseased this field is typically observed to be.
-Resection followed by irradiation and chemical therapy are less than specific and blind to residual neoplasm and collateral damage is done without elimination of all the diseased cells.
+Resection followed by irradiation and chemical therapy is less than preferential and blind to residual neoplasm and collateral damage is done without elimination of all the diseased cells.

 Whether tumors arise from connective tissue, melanocyte, fibroblast, basal cell, squamous, epithelial, mast cell, or any other anatomical origination site they do have in common that they are abnormal.
-They are characterized by a cell membrane that is different from normal cell membrane or the neoplastic cell membrane is different just because it is not fully developed.
-Either way the neoplastic cells are vulnerable as a result of this characteristic.
-A single diseased cell or a field of diseased tissue, just as the flagrantly malignant structured tumor, exhibits a different mix of polysaccharides in the cell membrane which lends them vulnerable to preferential attack and they therefore are detectable.
+They are, it is theorized, uniquely characterized by a cell membrane that is different from the normal cell membrane.
+It is theorized that a single diseased cell or cells in a field of diseased tissue, just as the cells in a flagrantly malignant structured tumor, exhibits also this cell membrane difference.
+It is believed that at least the mix of polysaccharides in the diseased cell membrane is different than that in normal healthy cells which characteristic lends them vulnerable to preferential attack by neoplasene compounds because of this characteristic alone.
+This predicted universal characteristic of diseased cells is, in theory, a key to the highly preferential attack of neoplasene on neoplastic cells.

-There are some chemicals that do respond to the vulnerable neoplasm preferentially.
-The viscotoxins in mistletoe are feebly effective; curcumin and epigallocatechin are much better and similar to sanguinarine [reference 1 and the references therein].
-Benzyl isoquinoline alkaloids and their salts are however stunning.
-These alkaloids, including sanguinarine, clearly attack neoplasm preferentially [reference 1 and the references therein].
-The cell membrane of neoplasm is permeable to Neoplasene's active principles - benzyl isoquinoline alkaloids and their salts.
-Healthy cells possess a cell membrane that is resistant to attack unless dosage or exposure times are high, then attack results in necrosis not apoptosis.
-The active principles interact with DNA and trigger apoptosis.
-They also inhibit adenosine triphosphatase.
-Further, nuclear transcription factor NF-κB is potently inhibited [reference 1 and the references therein].
-These are the key mechanisms of the affinity of Neoplasene to trigger apoptosis.
-By adjusting concentration and exposure time neoplasm is condemned and normal cells are spared.
+There are some chemicals other than the alkaloid(s) and their salts in neoplasene compounds that do attack neoplasm preferentially.
+The viscotoxins in mistletoe are observed to be feebly effective, curcumin and epigallocatechin are much better and similar to sanguinarine [reference 1 and the references therein].
+Benzyl isoquinoline alkaloids and their salts (i.e. neoplasene compounds) are observed to be however very preferential.
+These alkaloids, including sanguinarine, [reference 1 and the references therein], clearly attack neoplasm preferentially.
+The cell membrane of neoplasm is permeable to neoplasene compounds.
+Healthy cells possess a cell membrane that is resistant to trespass and subsequent attack unless dosage or exposure times are high, then attack results in necrosis not apoptosis.
+Theoretically the active principles interact with DNA, trigger apoptosis, inhibit adenosine triphosphatase and inhibit nuclear transcription factor NF-κB.
+All this is similar to that which occurs with sanguinarine alone